Skip to content

 It’s important to understand that neuropathy isn’t a single disease.
 Instead, it’s a complication that arises from other health issues.
 The damage can be caused by a variety of factors, from metabolic problems like diabetes to physical injuries, infections, or autoimmune disorders.
 Because the underlying causes are so diverse, identifying the source of the nerve damage is a critical first step in finding an effective path toward relief.
 Our approach focuses on addressing this root cause to manage chronic pain and restore function, rather than just masking the symptoms.
 By getting to the heart of the problem, we can create a more sustainable plan for your long-term well-being.

-Common Types of Nerve Damage
+Are There Different Types of Nerve Damage?

 Neuropathy is generally categorized into three main types based on its cause.
 Understanding which category you fall into can help clarify your diagnosis and treatment plan.
 The first is hereditary neuropathy, which is passed down through families due to genetic factors.
 The second, and most common, is acquired neuropathy.
 This type is caused by external factors or other medical conditions.
 Diabetes is the leading cause, but it can also result from physical trauma, infections, autoimmune diseases, nutritional deficiencies, and exposure to certain toxins or medications.
 Finally, there is idiopathic neuropathy, which means the specific cause cannot be identified.
 This can be frustrating, but it’s surprisingly common, accounting for a significant number of cases.

-How Symptoms Can Affect Your Daily Life
+How Neuropathy Can Disrupt Your Life

 When your peripheral nerves are damaged, the communication between your brain and body parts breaks down.
 This disruption is what causes the physical symptoms that can significantly impact your daily activities.
 You might experience muscle weakness that makes it hard to grip objects or maintain your balance.
 Numbness can make you unaware of injuries, like a cut on your foot, while tingling and burning sensations can be a constant source of discomfort.